Phileosopher/commonplace/stories.md

 - The distinction between [order](understanding-certainty.md) and [chaos](unknown.md).

 Any one detail can dramatically change the values of *everything* in that story, especially near the ending.
 One out-of-place remark or body language gesture may demonstrate ideas the creator secretly hid in the story's message.
 In this sense, observant consumers who detect details and understand a story entirely differently than less observant or more [immature](maturity.md) consumers will interpret.

+APPLICATION: The details dictate everything.
+We must be *very* mindful of the elements inserted into stories, what they imply, and the [values](values.md) they define.

+APPLICATION: Interesting stories must have dramatic shifts.
+This requires empathy with what can create emotional range, meaning the creator has to have had significant experience with [the good life](goodlife.md) compared to their audience.

 ### Plot patterns